 There are streams within Perimeter.
 The stream buffers that are required to provide will provide for preserved open spaces; these could be used as greenway links.
-In some cases they provide a transition buffer between the commercial activities.
+In some cases they provide a transition buffer between the property values and yield higher rents residential neighborhoods and other commercial activities.
 There are also attractive ponds (storm water ponds) that are part of private office and residential developments surrounded by some green space, linking these will provide a greenway system within Perimeter.